Social Media Compliance for Law Firms: What Agencies Need to Know Before Posting

 ForaPost's agency platform is built for managing multiple client accounts at scale.
 Each law firm client gets its own AI Manager — trained on their practice areas, their approved content library, their jurisdiction's compliance requirements embedded into their collateral, and their specific voice and messaging guidelines.

-Your agency handles the compliance oversight, the attorney approval workflow, and the client relationship.
-ForaPost handles the content production and scheduling volume that makes managing five, ten, or twenty law firm accounts operationally possible without a content team for each one.
+Your agency handles the compliance oversight, the attorney content review, and the client relationship.
+ForaPost handles the content production and publishing volume that makes managing five, ten, or twenty law firm accounts operationally possible without a content team for each one.

-For agencies scaling in the legal vertical, the combination of compliance-aware content generation and multi-account management from a single dashboard is the operational difference between a practice that grows and one that hits a wall at four clients.
+For agencies scaling in the legal vertical, the combination of vertical-specific content creation and multi-account management from a single dashboard is the operational difference between a practice that grows and one that hits a wall at four clients.

 How ForaPost works for agencies →